lohiermichael/web-developement-bootcamp/section_32:data_association/readme.md

 * Push a new post to the user
 * Find an existing user by attribute and push a new post to it

+## 3. Referencing Data

+* New syntax to refer to a post by id
+* Add a post to a specific user finding him by his email

+*** Note: the posts are saved in the posts collection and are kept under the user with their id as a reference key ***

+* Find user and all posts for this user